FAQs

 3) Want to eat meals provided by the campout?
 You can purchase a meal pass as an add-on to the weekend pass!

 4) Will you be parking your car at the campout?
 You can purchase a car parking pass as an add-on to the weekend pass - all cars will park in the lot and then campers will bring their gear onsite.
+Please note, you will not be able to drive you car to your campsite.

 -